WHAT WE DO

 Chief Executive TEDCO Business Support Limited

-Carole White is Chief Executive of TEDCO Business Support Ltd, a spin out company from TEDCO Ltd. She joined TEDCO Ltd in 1996 following a retail career encompassing both operational management roles and a national role in people development.
+James Craft is Chief Executive of TEDCO Business Support Ltd, a spin out company from TEDCO Ltd. He initially joined TEDCO Ltd in 2012 but left for other roles in the business support landscape to work globally & further enhance internationalisation roles.

 Director of Finance, NBV/Nwes

 Lorraine is the Executive Director of NBV and Nwes, having joined NBV back in 2004 as the finance manager.
 As part of the senior management team of NBV Lorraine was part of the successful growth of the organisation, In 2017 NBV joined together with Nwes and Lorraine took on the role of Finance Director the both organisations.

 In January 2020 Lorraine took on the Executive Director role, heading up both organisations together with our Non-executive board.
 NBV provide business support across the East Midlands and Nwes provide business support across East Anglia and London running a variety of projects from pre-start support to business growth and job creation, both companies are also active in providing businesses with office space across the regions.

 BUSINESS BASICS PROGRAMME

 The Business Basics Fund, a series of open competitions, administered by Innovate UK on behalf of BEIS, is the main element of the Business Basics Programme further details are here.
 The fund aims to build evidence on how to encourage SMEs to adopt productivity boosting technology and/or management practices.
 It is administered by Innovate UK on behalf of BEIS.

 More details, can be found here

 The evaluation report is due to be delivered to BEIS by 31 March 2022.